MedBENZARTI/MedBENZARTI/README.md

 ## I'm a Data Scientist, Mathematician, Developer, and Teacher!!

-- 🐍 Python enthusiast, it makes you life easier 🤣
+- 🐍 Python enthusiast, it makes your life easier 🤣
 - 🔭 Always lookin for new ways to improve 🚀
 - 🌱 I’m consistently learning new tricks
 - 🔥 If there is a VSCode nerd, it's me for sure 🤓